Most of Shaver Lake intact, Cressman’s & Shaver Ranch destroyed

-SHAVER, California (KSEE) — As the Creek Fire continued to blaze out of control around 1,000 firefighters worked to protect Shaver Lake and the surrounding neighborhoods.
+SHAVER, California (KGPE) — As the Creek Fire continued to blaze out of control around 1,000 firefighters worked to protect Shaver Lake and the surrounding neighborhoods.

 Over 5,000 structures are threatened due to the fire.
 It is confirmed that around 65 of them are destroyed.
 Many of the neighborhoods including Ockenden Ranch, Bretz Mills Road, and Sierra Vista.